paceuniversity/cs389f2021team7/Scrums.md

 <br>

-### Patrick Dwyer
+### Emma Hilts

 1\.
-Yesturday I started the implementation of the spinner for the units.
+Yesterday, I was looking at images for the welcome screen.

 2\.
-Today I will finish the spinner with the units and start the suggestion page for each of the emissions.
+Today, I will work to complete more tasks.

 3\.
-Other school work and practice.
+Outside work.

 1\.
-I acomplished the implementation of the units spinner.
+Since the last scrum, I have been working on the design of the welcome screen.

 2\.
-I will complete the task that involve the implementation of getting a good score, avg. score, or a bad score for the emission of home energy.
+By the next scrum I hope to have the welcome screen code written and have started my next task.

 3\.
-Other school work and practice.
+Outside work and sickness.

 <br>